jhucompilers/fall2022/assign/assign03.md

 *Update 10/11*: Updated the section on [Struct types](#struct-types).

-*Update 10/18*: Updated [Getting started](#getting-started) section to describe changes that are needed in `type.cpp` to handle recursive struct types.
+*Update 10/18*: Updated [Getting started](#getting-started) section to describe changes that are needed in `type.cpp` and `type.h` to handle recursive struct types.

 # Compiler: semantic analysis